 Dulwich College is an independent day and boarding school for boys in Dulwich, south London.
 Recently celebrating its 400th anniversary, it has come a long way from educating 12 scholars, now priding itself on offering a diverse community of boys the best in academics, co-curriculars, and pastorally.

 The school’s key objective is to ensure all pupils realise their academic potential while learning how to work together and lead through providing sporting, cultural and charitable engagement.
 They also aim to ensure all students feel equally valued in a supportive community that encourages a sense of social responsibility.
 Dulwich College is a competitive school, which is no surprise considering its excellent exams results and university admissions.
-In 2019, 84% of GCSEs achieved at Grade 9, 8 or 7 (A*-A), while 36% achieved at Grade 9.
-In the same year, 63% of A Levels were achieved at A* or A. Of the 2020 leavers, 10% went on to study at Oxbridge.
+In 2022, 93% of GCSEs achieved at Grade 9, 8 or 7 (A*-A), while 52% achieved at Grade 9.
+In the same year, 82% of A Levels were achieved at A* or A.

 Dulwich College is known for its high academic and sporting standard.
 Despite that, it does not have the same “hothouse” reputation of private boy’s schools such as St Pauls or Westminster.
 Instead, Dulwich gets the best out of every boy, whatever his ability or interests.